iniquitybbs/iniquity/README.md

     iniquity iq-system-default

-Connect to your BBS with a Telnet...
+Connect to your BBS over Telnet...

     telnet localhost 3023

-Connect to your BBS over the Http...
+Connect to your BBS over Http...

     http://localhost:3080

-Access BBS resources using Iniquity's RESTful API...
+Retrieve JSON resources over Iniquity's RESTful service...

     http://localhost:3082/v0/getOnlineUsers.json

-## White Paper
+## Public Scratch Pad
 Mostly rough notes at this point.
 I will expand on these ideas, turning this portion of the README into a formal whitepaper, or design document...

 ### Core Concepts